Differences Between List, Tuple, Set and Dictionary in Python

 3. Set in Python

 Sets are designed to handle collections of unique elements.
-They are especially useful when eliminating duplicate values or performing mathematical set operations.
+A python set is a built-in data structure that is especially useful when eliminating duplicate values or performing mathematical set operations such as union, intersection, difference, and symmetric difference.

-Definition: A set in Python is an unordered and mutable collection that stores only unique elements.
+Definition: A python set in Python is an unordered and mutable collection that stores only unique elements.

 Syntax: set_name = {element1, element2, element3}